 3. HP M479fdw Laser Printer

-When it comes to energy efficient, fast printers that will work great for small offices, or for home-based printing, the HP LaserJet Pro is your friend.
+When it comes to energy efficient, fast printers that will work great for small offices, or for home-based printing, the HP LaserJet dual tray printer is your friend.

 The LaserJet uses various methods of connectivity, including Wi-Fi and Ethernet.
 You can print from your phone, scan directly to email, fax to another office – the choice is yours.